eclipse-archived/ceylon-lang.org/blog/2014-10-13-dynamic-interfaces.md

         //todo
     }

-Now, if we assign an instanceof of JavaScript's `CanvasRenderingContext2D` to this interface type, we won't need to be inside a `dynamic` block when we call its methods.
-Try it!
+Now, if we assign an instance of JavaScript's `CanvasRenderingContext2D` to this interface type, we won't need to be inside a `dynamic` block when we call its methods.
+You can try it out in your own browser by clicking the "TRY ONLINE" button!

 <!-- try:
     dynamic CanvasRenderingContext2D {